iqhive/runtime.link/Readme.md

 // are intended to document design notes and ideas.
 This leaves Go struct tags
 // for recording developer-facing documentation. type API struct {
-    std.Documentation `cmd:"example"
+    cmd.Line `cmd:"example"
+        [usage] example hello_world`
+    api.Specification `api:"Example"
-        Example API is an example of a runtime.link API structure.` // this tag contains the API's introductory documentation.
+        is an example of a runtime.link API structure.` // this tag contains the API's introductory documentation. lib.Documentation `lib:"libexample"
+        exposes a single function for returning the string "Hello World"` // this tag contains the API's introductory documentation.

     // HelloWorld includes runtime.link tags that specify how the function is called
     // across different link-layers.
 Typically, a context.Context argument and error